nawab312/Kubernetes/Kubernetes_TroubleShooting_Debugging.md

   - Wrong image name or tag.
   - Private registry authentication failure.
   - Image does not exist.

+*BackOff* means that the system is gradually increasing the delay before retrying a failed operation.
+In the case of ImagePullBackOff or ErrImagePull, it specifically refers to progressively longer wait times before attempting to pull the container image again.
+How BackOff Works in ImagePullBackOff
+- First attempt → Kubernetes tries to pull the image.
+If it fails, it retries immediately.
+- Subsequent failures → Kubernetes increases the delay before the next retry (e.g., 10s, 20s, 40s, etc.).
+- Exponential BackOff → The wait time grows exponentially to prevent unnecessary retries from overloading the system.

 ### CrashLoopBackOff ###
 ```bash